'We’ve had four wins on the bounce and we all want to finish off with two more wins.'

-Peterborough Panthers seek revenge for a recent home drubbing at the hands of Wolves
+Peterborough Panthers seek revenge for a recent home drubbing at the hands of Wolves, but they will do it without a Russian ace

 And whilst there is not quite the jeopardy of Thursday, when the Crendon Panthers memorably hit 58 points against Leicester to transform the play-off picture in Ipswich’s favour, there is still plenty of incentive for Rob Lyon’s side to continue their winning run.